 - Air quality – If the canyon becomes cloudy, misty or hazy

-Personally, we preferred sunrise to sunset.
-Both were amazing spectacles, but sunrise felt more authentic and vibrant colors were out of this world.
+Both are amazing spectacles, but sunrise feels more authentic and vibrant colors at dawn are out of this world.

-We visited in November and the cliff edge along Hopi Point where we set up our tripod for sunset felt like we’d been teleported to Times Square in NYC.
+We visited Grand Canyon South Rim in November and the cliff edge along Hopi Point where we set up our tripod for sunset felt like we’d been teleported to Times Square in NYC.